 The parties may modify any of the implied covenants in any mortgage.
 The implied covenants (s.113 of the TLA) are:

 - to pay interest on that sum in the manner provided

 - to repair and keep in repair buildings on the land

 at reasonable times, to permit inspection of the mortgaged premises by the mortgagee.

 The form requires that only the mortgagor is to sign the mortgage in the presence of an adult witness who is not a party to the document, but there are occasions where the mortgagee must also sign.
 Where any alteration, to the detriment of the mortgagee, is made to a mortgage the mortgagee is required to initial the alteration and sign the mortgage in the presence of a witness.
 Two specific instances would be:

 Landgate introduced the ability to lodge mortgages electronically in June 2014.

-1.3 Electronic Lodgement of Stand Alone Mortgages effective 1 August 2016
+1.3 Electronic Lodgement of Mortgages effective 1 August 2016

-All stand-alone residential mortgages (mortgages to which the National Credit Code applies) must be lodged through an Electronic Lodgement Network (ELN) such as Property Exchange Australia (PEXA), if the mortgagee is an authorised deposit-taking institution (ADI).
-This requirement would not apply if the ELN is unavailable for one business day.
+From 1 August 2016, all stand-alone residential mortgages (mortgages to which the National Credit Code applied) needed to be lodged through an Electronic Lodgement Network (ELN), if the mortgagee was an authorised deposit-taking institution (ADI).

 2 Mortgages under the National Credit Code